MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/build-and-submit-a-firmware-package-to-windows-update.md

 ---
-title: Build and submit a firmware package to Windows Update (WU)
+title: Build and Submit a Firmware Package to Windows Update (WU)
 description: Provides information about how to build and submit a firmware package to Windows Update (WU). ms.date: 03/22/2023
 ---